Stuff I like Books Movies Music Other stuff

 Some thoughts on a Sunday afternoon in May, as the world burns.

-I read somewhere, many years ago, a throwayway comment in some book "The world can be exploding and a man will stop to remove a rock from his shoe", or something to that effect.
+I read somewhere, many years ago, a throwayway comment in some book "the world can be exploding and a man will stop to remove a rock from his shoe", or something to that effect.

 Certainly, in May 2022 that needs no explanation.
 Unless you are one of the sheeple.
 OK, enough editorializing.